Zubax/gridsens_gs2/README.md

 The steps above will produce the following outputs in the build output directory:

-* `com.zubax.*.uavcan.bin` - application binary suitable for UAVCAN bootloading, with correct image CRC.
+* `com.zubax.*.application.bin` - application binary suitable for bootloading, with correct image CRC.
 * `com.zubax.*.compound.bin` - above image combined with the bootloader; can be flashed on an empty MCU.
 * `compound.elf` - ELF file with embedded bootloader and correct image CRC; can be used for symbol debugging.
 Since this ELF includes the bootloader and has correct image CRC, it can be flashed and executed directly